mozilla/legal-docs/WebRTC_ToS/en-US.md

 ### 2. Account Registration

 A Firefox Account may be required to use certain features of the Service, such as importing your contacts from another service or creating new contacts.
-If you sign up for a Firefox Account, you agree to the Firefox Accounts [Terms of Service](https://www.mozilla.org/en-US/about/legal/terms/services) and [Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox-cloud).
+If you sign up for a Firefox Account, you agree to its [Terms of Service](https://www.mozilla.org/en-US/about/legal/terms/services) and [Privacy Notice](https://www.mozilla.org/en-US/privacy/firefox-cloud).

 ### 3. Features

-The Service is provided to you in collaboration with TokBox, Inc. (ToxBox is also referred to in this document as a licensor).
+The Service is provided to you in collaboration with TokBox, Inc. (TokBox is also referred to in this document as a licensor).
 The Service is integrated into Firefox so you can easily make voice and video calls between Firefox and users of any WebRTC-enabled browser or device.
 The Service is subject to change.
 Please reference Mozilla's [support site](https://support.mozilla.org/products/firefox) for questions on features.

 ### 4. Privacy Policy